Lu-Wang-Delft/Harmonic-Emission-Estimation-Tool-for-EV-chargers/README.md

   <img src="./READMEimg/Impedance_illustration.PNG" alt="Scenarios Tree" width="100%" href="#"/>
 </p>

-## Impedance model of DC fast chargers
-The impedance model of DC fast chargers is essential.
+## The considered topology and control strategies
+Although the goal is making the tool generally applicable, a typical design is considered at this stage.
+More topologies and control strategies will be considered in the future.

 Typically, DC fast chargers consists of several power modules.
 Each power module consists of two power conversion stages (i.e., AC/DC stage and DC/DC), which is presented in Ref.
 [1].
-For power quality analysis, only the impedance of the AC/DC converter is needed since the DC/DC converter is decoupled by the DC-link capacitor.
+For power quality analysis, only the impedance of the AC/DC converter is needed since the DC/DC converter is decoupled by the DC-link capacitor.Below, it shows the typical design of the AC/DC converter a DC fast charger's power module.
-### Typical topology and control strategy
-Although the goal is making the tool generally applicable, a typical design is considered at this stage.
-More topologies and control strategies will be considered in the future.
-Below, it shows the typical design of the AC/DC converter a DC fast charger's power module.
 In this typical design, the L-filter, conventional 2-level voltage-source converter, synchronous-frame PLL, synchronous-frame PI controller, and PI controller are used for the power filter, topology, PLL, current controller, and voltage controller, respectively.
 <p align="center">
   <img src="./READMEimg/typical design.PNG" alt="Scenarios Tree" width="80%" href="#"/>
 </p>